Connecting drives

 4. Make any changes then click Update to confirm.

-When you change the default drive, files stored on the previous default drive aren’t automatically migrated to the new default drive.
-In practice, this means that when the default drive changes for a workspace:
+Default drives are used for storing the files underlying projects and conversations.
+When you change the default drive, files stored on the previous default drive aren’t migrated to the new default drive.
+When the default drive changes:

-• Any Build projects in the workspace must be deleted or migrated to the new default drive.
-When members open an affected Build project, they see a dialog that can’t be dismissed.
-To continue working with the project, members must migrate the project.
+• Automation projects must be deleted or migrated to the new default drive.
+When members open an affected automation project, they see a migration dialog that can’t be dismissed.
+To continue working with the project, it must be migrated.

-• Any existing conversations in the workspace become limited to previously uploaded files.
-Members can continue to view their conversation history and converse with any files already added to the conversation.
-To upload new files, members must create a new conversation.
+• Existing conversations become limited to previously uploaded files.
+Members can continue to view their conversation history and interact with files already added to the conversation, but can’t add new files.

 1. In Workspaces, select All workspaces, then select the Data tab.